Abhishek-111/BusRental-Application/README.md

 Regular user can book a bus in online mode, the application allows the user to filter the bus based on the Maker, Model and Rental Price (Budget).
 The admin user can add a new bus, edit and delete the bus data.

-TECHNOLOGIES USED :- C#, ASP.NET MVC, SQL SERVER, HTML, CSS, JavaScript, Bootstrap
+TECHNOLOGIES USED :-

+- C#, ASP.NET Web API, SQL SERVER, Entity Framework, Code First Approach
+- Angular, TypeScript, HTML, CSS, Bootstrap

 FUNCTIONAL REQUIREMENTS :-